Accessing public data (no authentication)

 If you don't have an access list that is configured as Public on the web, you'll need to create one.
 Refer to Making data public in the Google Maps Engine help center for instructions.

-Then, navigate to your layer and select your public access list in the API access drop-down list.
+Then, navigate to your layer and select your public access list in the Published version sharing drop-down list.

 The URL for public vector table requests is: